Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Technical Approach

 where $\alpha_t = 1-\beta_t$, $\Bar{\alpha}_t = \prod_{s=1}^t \alpha_s$, and $\mathbf{z}_t \sim \mathcal{N}(0,I)$.
 The function $\epsilon_\theta(\image_t,t)$ is referred to as the score function and can be interpreted as a noise estimator which can be used to denoise $\image_t$ to produce $\image_{t-1}$.
 Training is performed using denoising score matching \cite{vincent2011connection}:

-Samples can be drawn from the model by initializing $\image_T$ with Gaussian noise, and iteratively applying the learned reverse process given in Equation \ref{eq:reverse_process}.
-The model can be made conditional by providing additional inputs to the score function, $\epsilon_\theta(\image_t,t)$.
+Samples can be drawn from the model by initializing $\image_T$ with Gaussian noise, and iteratively applying the learned reverse process given in Eq.\ \ref{eq:reverse_process}.
+The model is made conditional by providing additional inputs to the score function, $\epsilon_\theta(\image_t,t)$.
 Due to the redundant and high dimensional nature of images, it is beneficial to first reduce their dimensionality.
 There are several ways to approach the dimensionality reduction task \cite{guth2022wavelet,ho2021cascaded,NEURIPS2021_701d8045,rombach2022high}.
 Here, we use a latent diffusion model \cite{NEURIPS2021_701d8045,rombach2022high} that first transforms an image, $\image$, into a latent representation, $\latent$, with a learned autoencoder, $\latent = \text{E}(\image)$.
-The diffusion model is then learned in the latent space, $\latent$, and images can be recovered by using the corresponding decoder, $\image = \text{D}(\latent)$.
-Critically for us, the learned latent representation can maintain the spatial structure of the image, \eg, through the use of a convolutional encoder architecture.
+The diffusion model is then learned in the latent space, $\latent$, and images are recovered by using the corresponding decoder, $\image = \text{D}(\latent)$.
+Critically for us, the learned latent representation can maintain the spatial structure of the image, \eg through the use of a convolutional encoder architecture.